neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 ```
 <!--
 The code I used for this is pretty simple with most of the heavy lifting done by LangChain.

+If you want to see some silliness with paperclips there's another example in this repo where I ask the AI to do the one thing we mustn't ask.

 -->

 ---

 ### Final thoughts

-AI's role in software development is rapidly evolving, and while it may not replace developers entirely, it will undoubtedly redefine the way we write code.
+AI's role in software development is rapidly evolving.
 By embracing AI's potential and understanding its limitations, we can work alongside these powerful tools to create more efficient, innovative, and secure software solutions.

 <!--
 AI's role in software development is rapidly evolving, and while it may not replace developers entirely, it will